uccser/cs-field-guide/text/en/chapters/computer-vision.md

 So then what is an image?
 An image may be described as an *artificial resemblance*.
 This definition defines that a painting or even sculpture may be considered an image, as well as images formed on the surface of water and in the human eye, an even mental images of graphs and functions.

 So what is a *digital image* and why are they special?
 Well a digital image is a numerical representation of a two-dimensional image.
 In this chapter the representation we refer to is known as a raster image, these images being made up of a finite set of pixels, where a pixel is the smallest element of an image holding values that represent some colour illumination.
+Use the following interactive to look at an image and see how it is made up of pixels, where each is made up of digits for its red, green and blue value.

-{comment TODO interactive of raster image here.}
+{interactive name="pixel-viewer" type="whole-page" text="Pixel Viewer"}

 ### The Human Eye